ideal-lab5/Grants-Program/applications/cryptex.md

 Goals:
 - enable a rule based system to determine if an address can decrypt data
+- develop and test a set of contracts to act as a base rule set
-- develop tools to define and deploy these rules
+- develop tools to define and deploy these rules using a DSL
+- showcase features and capabilities of everything developed thus far by building a dapp

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |